 - Geared to the future leaders in the field of international development, the Master in Public Administration/International Development (MPA/ID) is an economics-centered, multidisciplinary program, combining analytical and quantitative methods with an emphasis on policy and practice.

 Applicants must fill out applications to both schools during the first year at either school or simultaneously before enrolling at either school.
 The two degrees may not be completed sequentially.
+Conferral of each degree is contingent upon completion of all requirements for the other program.
 Applicants should apply to Wharton during the application cycle directly preceding their desired Wharton start date.
 All requests for deferral will be considered within Wharton’s deferral policy.

 |Program||Schools||Degrees Conferred||Class Schedule|